ozment/macOS-Official-Mac-Downloads/readthisbecausethisisallthereis.md

        	https://itunes.apple.com/us/app/macos-high-sierra/id1246284741?ls=1&mt=12

+# Sierra, El Capitan, & Yosemite
-# For El Capitan and macOS Sierra Apple provides the direct download links instead of the App Store links in its own documentation.
+	For El Capitan and macOS Sierra Apple provides the direct download links instead of the App Store links in its own documentation.
-# The App Store links will only work on High Sierra and below, as Mojave and Catalina will refuse to download these older versions.
+	The App Store links will only work on High Sierra and below, as Mojave and Catalina will refuse to download these older versions.

 # macOS Sierra ------------------------------->